theforeman/theforeman.org/plugins/foreman_azure/2.2.x/index.md

 Please refer to our documentation [Github](https://github.com/theforeman/foreman_azure_rm#foreman-azurerm-plugin)

 # 4. Usage
-* Creation of the Compute Resource requires using of four credentials: Client ID, Client Secret, Subscription ID and Tenant ID.
+* Creation of the Compute Resource requires using four credentials: Client ID, Client Secret, Subscription ID and Tenant ID.

 * A separate compute resource should be created per region.
 This means, after providing above credentials, you should click _Load Regions_ that loads all the regions available for your Azure subscription.
 A region must be specified from this list and the cloud instances will then be created based on the region selected for the compute resource.